jiaqileng/jiaqileng.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I am a fifth-year doctoral student in the [AMSC](https://amsc.umd.edu/) program (track: applied math) at the University of Maryland, College Park.
-I am also affiliated to [QuICS](https://quics.umd.edu/).
-I'm fortunate to be advised by [Xiaodi Wu](https://www.cs.umd.edu/~xwu/).
+I am a Simons Quantum Postdoctoral Fellow at [Simons Institute for the Theory of Computing](https://simons.berkeley.edu/homepage) at UC Berkeley, hosted by [Umesh Vazirani](https://people.eecs.berkeley.edu/~vazirani/) and [Lin Lin](https://math.berkeley.edu/~linlin/).
+I got my Ph.D. from the University of Maryland in 2024, where I was fortunate to be advised by [Xiaodi Wu](https://www.cs.umd.edu/~xwu/).
 My name in Chinese: 冷佳奇.

 My research focuses on quantum algorithms for continuous optimization and scientific computing.
 Specifically, I advocate [Hamiltonian-oriented quantum algorithm design](https://www.cs.umd.edu/~xwu/research.html), a new paradigm in quantum computation that emphasizes both **provable quantum speedups** and **realistic hardware implementability**.
 I am particularly interested in the following topics: